druppelt/kuota-calc/README.md

 kuota-calc can either be used as a kubectl plugin or invoked directly.
 If you intend to use kuota-calc as a kubectl plugin, simply place the binary anywhere in `$PATH` named `kubectl-kuota_calc` with execute permissions.
-For further information, see the offical documentation on kubectl plugins [here](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).
+For further information, see the official documentation on kubectl plugins [here](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/).

 **currently the kubectl plugin is not released for this fork**